Maismaus/Maismaus.github.io/content/posts/drafts/workingasamendixdeveloper.md

 ![An example microflow](/posts/images/workingsasamendixdeveloper/examplemicroflow.png)
 *A traditional microflow that retrieves an object from the database, changes it and returns it to the database.*

 Because the pieces are prebuilt and ready to use, you can develop logic up to ten times faster than traditional coding methods.
-Because the learning curve is much shallower than coding, it's much easier to get into as well.
+Because the learning curve is much shallower than coding, it's a lot easier to get into as well.
+You don't need a computer science degree to start working with low code technologies.
+In fact, most Mendix developers come from completely different academic fields.
+I've had the pleasure of working with Mendix developers with diverse academic backgrounds such as biomedical science, psychology and industrial engineering.
+And while IT sector continues to be a [male-dominated world](https://en.wikipedia.org/wiki/Gender_disparity_in_computing), women even outnumbered the men in my team at some point.

+As a low code developer, you are often involved in more steps of the development process